SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Visualization Results

 \figureautorefname~\ref{fig:more_anomaly_score_zhanglab} and \figureautorefname~\ref{fig:more_anomaly_score_chexpert} show more reconstruction results of our \methodname\ on the ZhangLab Chest X-ray and Stanford CheXpert datasets.
-We observed that our method is capable of augmenting the input images to similar ``normal'' outputs and assigns larger anomaly scores to abnormal cases.
+We observed that our method is capable of translating the input image to its ``normal'' counterpart and assigning larger anomaly scores to abnormal cases.

 When inputting normal images, \methodname\ will try to reconstruct the inputs as well as possible.
 Due to the usage of memory modules, our framework could hardly degenerate to function as an identity mapping from inputs to outputs.
 Therefore, the reconstruction of normal inputs cannot perfectly recover every single detail.